ItsAlanK/apr-breathwork/README.md

 - Epic One: Browsing Content
     - As a user I can view a product list showing all available courses
     - As a user I can view individual products for all the details
-    - As a user I can choose available times/dates for the class I want
+    - As a user I can view and select available times/dates for the class I want
     - As a user I can search for specific products I am looking for

 - Epic Two: User Accounts